 - The investor has exercised a profession for at least a year on the capital market, which requires knowledge of the eligible transactions, investment services and securities ancillary services.

-Only if the corresponding criteria are fulfilled and if there is a corresponding written agreement between them and FERI Trust GmbH, may private investors view the contents for professional investors and identify themselves as professional investors for the use of this website.
+Only if the corresponding criteria are fulfilled and if there is a corresponding written agreement between them and FERI AG, may private investors view the contents for professional investors and identify themselves as professional investors for the use of this website.